Aarhus-RadOnc-AI/UMambaAdj/README.md

-# UMambaAdj: Advancing GTV Segmentation for Head and Neck Cancer in MRI-Guided RT with UMamba and nnU-Net ResEnc Planner
+# UMambaAdj: Advancing Medical Image Segmentation with UMamba and nnU-Net ResEnc Planner
-This repository contains the code and model for UMambaAdj, a hybrid network combining UMamba and nnU-Net Residual Encoder (ResEnc) designed for T2-weighted MRI head and neck tumor segmentation.
-UMambaAdj leverages the long-range dependency capabilities of the Mamba block and the feature extraction strength of the residual encoder to improve segmentation performance for both GTVp and GTVn.
+This repository contains the code and model for UMambaAdj, a hybrid network combining UMamba and nnU-Net Residual Encoder (ResEnc) designed for T2-weighted 3D medical image segmentation.

+![network_architecture](network_architecture.png)
+UMambaAdj leverages the long-range dependency capabilities of the Mamba block and the feature extraction strength of the residual encoder to improve segmentation performance.
 The model was tested on the HNTS-MRG 2024 dataset, achieving enhanced accuracy in boundary delineation and volumetric overlap metrics.
-![network_architecture](network_architecture.png)
-## UMamba Adjustment (UMambaAdj): Enhanced UMamba for Head and Neck Tumor Segmentation
-Folder ```nnUNet``` presents a customized version of nnUNet, optimized for head and neck tumor segmentation (HNTS).
-We enhance the original UMamba architecture by introducing significant optimizations to improve computational efficiency and segmentation accuracy.

-### Key Modifications
+### Key Modifications of UMamba Adjustment (UMambaAdj)
 - **Removal of the Mamba Layer and Residual Blocks**: We optimize UMamba by removing the Mamba layer in the first block and the residual blocks in the decoder, significantly enhancing computational efficiency while preserving the model's ability to capture long-range dependencies.
-- **Integration with nnU-Net ResEnc**: By combining UMamba’s long-range dependency modeling with nnU-Net ResEnc’s enhanced residual encoding, we achieve improved accuracy in Gross Tumor Volume (GTV) delineation, especially in the complex anatomical structures of head and neck cancer.
+- **Integration with nnU-Net ResEnc**: By combining UMamba’s long-range dependency modeling with nnU-Net ResEnc’s enhanced residual encoding.

+## Source code
+Folder ```nnUNet``` presents the customized version of nnUNet for UMambaAdj.

+## Environment
+The source code was tested in environment with Python 3.12.4, PyTorch 2.4.0, CUDA 12.6 and nnU-Net 2.5.1.
+Distance metrics were calculated using SimpleITK 2.4.0.